sprow-dev/WinTouchUp/CODE_OF_CONDUCT.md

 standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: An indefinite prohibition from all community interactions.
+The account will be placed on the reprimand list permanently, and all issues, pull requests, and other community contributions will be deleted without prior notice.

+IMPORTANT: The account username will be permanently retained on the reprimand list for future administrative reference.
+Subsequent username alterations will be logged.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of Conduct is adapted (but not directly copied) from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 Community Impact Guidelines were inspired by [Mozilla's code of conduct